Jeff Juden: Personal life

 Since retiring from baseball, Juden has been coaching Little League, Babe Ruth League, and 1 year in the Prospect League with the inaugural season of the Hannibal Cavemen as their pitching coach.
-He has two sons, Fredrick and Dalton, who enjoy playing baseball and basketball.
+He has two sons, Fredrick and Dalton.

 In 2002, Juden wrote, recorded, and co-produced his first album with Keith Ridenhour at Ridenhour Studios in South Florida.
 The CD was mastered by Dan O'Brien.
 The CD is titled Anything You Want To Be.
 The CD wasn't publicly released until 2012 by cdbaby.com.